DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 }
 ```

 Now in the body of `f`, `x` will have type `number` because any `undefined` argument will be replaced with `10`.
-Note that when a parameter is optional, callers can always pass `undefined`, as this simply simulates a “missing” argument:
+Note that when a parameter is optional, callers can always pass `undefined`, as this simply simulates a "missing" argument:

 ```ts
 declare function f(x?: number): void;